NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/cut-and-run-data.rst

     The parameter ``--outRawCounts`` is not necessary and usually not generated, as the same values are saved in ``bins_table.npz`` in a way they occupy less space.
 But raw counts are text, so you can basically peek at the values directly using ``head`` or ``more``.

-If something does not work properly or you are not sure if a command is going to work, is a good idea to use the ``--region`` parameter, which will do the analysis only on a given genomic region, and will finish very fast.
-For example, if you add ``--region chr1:300000:900000`` to the previous command:
+If something does not work properly or you are not sure if a command is going to work, it is a good idea to use the ``--region`` parameter, which will do the analysis only on a given genomic region, and will run faster (failing fast is a good philosophy that will save you loads of time on the computer).

+For instance, if you add ``--region chr1:300000:900000`` to the previous command:

 .. code-block:: bash